 Visit Chelmsford has a handy search tool that can help you find the perfect place to eat.

-We’ve mentioned Baddow Road but there’s also Moulsham Street for quirky shops and cool pubs, and the odd hidden gem tucked away in the side streets so make sure you explore.
+Baddow Road is home to the majority of independent shops and boutiques.
+There's also Moulsham Street for quirky shops and cool pubs, and the odd hidden gem tucked away in the side streets so make sure you explore.
 Right in the centre near the High Chelmer shopping centre is the 800-year-old retail market which is an absolute treat.
 You can get just about anything at the market which is open Tuesday-Saturday and well worth a look.